Liyao-Li/Liyao/_pages/about_einstein.md

-I am a Ph.D. candidate in Computer Science and Engineering at the University at Buffalo, SUNY.
-My advisor is Prof. Yaxiong Xie.
+I am a Ph.D. candidate in the Department of Computer Science and Engineering at the State University of New York at Buffalo, co-advised by Prof. Yaxiong Xie and Prof. Wenyao Xu.

 I am in [ NExt-generation MObile-network (NEMO) lab@UB](https://xieyaxiongfly.github.io/people/).

-My research interests include wireless communications, backscatter communications, and internet of things.
+My research interests include wireless communications, backscatter communications, smart health and internet of things.